-B. Third-Party Verification
+B. Third Party Verification

-Owners/Managers must conduct third-party income verification prior to the first year of occupancy and every 6th year of the placed in-service date or HOME Period of Affordability, as applicable.
-Under this form of verification, written third-party verification from the source, applicant/tenant (e.g., employer Verification of Employment, Social Security Administration or rental subsidy provider determination of income) provides information to verify income.
+Owners/Managers must conduct third-party income and verification prior to the first year of occupancy and every 6th year of the placed in-service date or HOME Period of Affordability, as applicable.
+Under this form of verification, a third party (e.g., employer Verification of Employment, Social Security Administration or public assistance agency) is contacted to provide information to verify income and assets.